- CSAT scores are a measure of customer satisfaction

-- Offering flexible communication channels, self-service options, and tools to support agents all contribute to a better customer satisfaction and ultimately, better contact center CX
+- Offering flexible communication channels, self-service options, and tools to support agents all contribute to better customer satisfaction and ultimately, better contact centre CX

-What’s your contact center’s CSAT score?
-Good CSAT scores are 80 percent and above.
+What’s your contact centre’s CSAT score?
+Good CSAT scores are 80 per cent and above.
 If your score is below that, there’s room for improvement.

 How can you boost your CSAT score and provide a better customer experience?

 CSAT scores measure a customer’s satisfaction with your business, a purchase, or even an interaction with one of your employees.
 You can determine a CSAT score by surveying your customers; you simply ask them, “How satisfied were you with your experience?”